NikCharlebois/Demos/EventHub/readme.md

-Deploys and Event Hub, Storage Account and KeyVault in Azure and configures it to receive Graph change tracking notifications.
+Deploys an Event Hub, Storage Account and KeyVault in Azure and configures it to receive Graph change tracking notifications.

 **Parameters**